cdwetal/WordFinder/README.md

 ```
 The result of the `Search` function is a `Dictionary<string, bool>` containing the words that were searched for and a boolean indicating if the word was found.

-An awaitable version of the `Search` is provided, if necessary, under the alias `SearchAsync`.
+An awaitable version of the `Search` function is provided, if necessary, under the alias `SearchAsync`.

 ## Unit Tests
 The `WordFinder.Test` project contains the following unit tests for the Word Finder+ code: